Employee Engagement

 Assessing the Engagement Level of Tenured Employees

 With tenured employees at greater risk for disengagement, HR teams need not only employee retention efforts but also proven approaches for assessing employee engagement.
-Employee engagement surveys allow HR to report on engagement by tenure to look for discrepancies.
+An employee engagement survey allow HR to report on engagement by tenure to look for discrepancies.
 Here’s what to do.

 Regularly report on engagement.